arpi17/vue-login/README.md

 ### Note for using your own keys

-If you'd like to use your own keys cretea a file `config/keys_dev.js` with the following content
+If you'd like to use your own keys create a file `config/keys_dev.js` with the following content

 ```
 module.exports = {